 IMC publications are an essential resource for Irish Studies courses in academic institutions throughout the world.
 Copies of IMC publications are routinely lodged in thirteen copyright libraries throughout Ireland and the United Kingdom.

-IMC receives an annual grant from the Department of Culture, Heritage and the Gaeltacht.
+IMC receives an annual grant from the Department of Tourism, Culture, Art, Gaeltacht, Sport and Media.